Send your peace globes to

 I want to be intentional.
 I want to make a positive difference, even in the smallest of ways, to as many as I can, as often as I can.

-I'll be sharing my experiences during the month of October.
-Come on!
-We need this!
+I'll be sharing my experiences during the month of October on my Facebook page.

 Day 1 Blog4Peace SPEAK LOVE Challenge!